undertheironbridge/transmission2qbt/README.md

 ## Predicate

 The `--predicate` argument accepts a Python expression that can be used for filtering torrents which are going to be imported to qBt.
-The parsed torrent file is named `torrent.value` and its associated Transmission resume data is `resume.value`.
+The parsed torrent file is named `torrent` and its associated Transmission resume data is `resume`.
 If the expression returns anything other than `True` or throws an exception, the torrent is skipped.
+Access to data is done with helper methods get(type, key) for dicts and get(type, index) and cast(type) for lists.
+For more information check the BencodeList and BencodeType class documentation in the script.

 For example, this will only cause torrents using Debian's tracker whose name includes `amd64` to be imported :

 ```
-torrent.value[b'announce'] == b'http://bttracker.debian.org:6969/announce'
-and b'amd64' in torrent.value[b'info'][b'name']
+torrent.get(bytes, b'announce') == b'http://bttracker.debian.org:6969/announce' and b'amd64' in torrent.get(BencodeType, b'info').get(bytes, b'name')
 ```

 # Mappings